danielc92/flask-celery-tests/README.md

 # Project Title
 Implementing celery in a flask application, so that users do not have to wait extended periods of time for transactions to complete.
-Redis will be used as a backend broker, postgres and flask-sqlalchemy (sqlalchemy) will be used as a database for this example.
+Redis being used as backend broker, however can be subbed out for memcached, RabbitMQ.
+Postgres being used as database, however can be subbed out for mysql, sqlserver, sqlite3 etc.
+This repo is based on a `Mac OS` and `Python 3.6.5`.

 # Before you get started
+- Basic unstanding python 3
+- Knowledge of Redis
+- Knowledge of ORM and relational databases

 # Setup
 **How to obtain this repository:**
 ```sh
 git clone https//link.to.this.projects.git-repo
 ```

-**Redis on Mac**
+**Installation of Redis on Mac**
 ```sh
 # Installation
 brew install redis